 As the pre-eminent system of touch reading for people who are blind or have low vision, braille is an essential tool for literacy.
 Enabling direct access to the written word, braille plays a vital role in many aspects of life, whether it be to label canned food or convey complex mathematical equations.

-Braille was invented by a Frenchman, Louis Braille (1809-1852).
-Here is a short article about Louis Braille and the braille system.
+Braille was invented by Louis Braille (1809-1852).
+You can learn more about Louis Braille and the braille code here:

 Braille codes used in Australia

 Unified English Braille is the official braille code for usage in Australia.
 It includes symbols and contractions for literary, mathematical and scientific text and can also be used to the representation of line drawings.
 Refer to the UEB page for information, documentation and resources relating to the Unified English Braille code.

 Grade 1 (uncontracted) braille is used for signage in Australia.
 It is a one-to-one representation of letters without the use of contractions.

 The braille code for music is a separate, international standard.

 There is also a separate code for the representation of the International Phonetics Alphabet in braille, known as IPA braille.